anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 "lock tells you who has it" train of thought for now; we'll come back to it in a later assignment.

-Let's again consider the case again threads A and B are racing to write `LOCKED` to `lock`.
+Let's again consider the case where threads A and B are racing to write `LOCKED` to `lock`.
 If each thread could tell the computer to only write `LOCKED` to `lock` if nobody else has snuck in and done it yet, and the computer lets the thread know whether the attempt succeeded or failed, then the